Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Tugun has 24 active public transport stops, all of which are bus stops.
-These stops are served by four different routes that together facilitate 1,309 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located just 177 meters from the nearest stop.
-As a predominantly residential area, most residents commute outward using private vehicles, which remain the dominant mode of transportation at 92%.
-On average, there are 1.4 vehicles per dwelling in Tugun.
-According to the 2021 Census, 16% of residents work from home, which may be partly due to COVID-19 conditions.
+Tugun has 24 operational public transport stops offering mixed bus services.
+These are covered by four distinct routes facilitating 1,309 weekly passenger trips collectively.
+Transport accessibility is rated highly with residents generally situated 177 meters from the nearest stop.
+Predominantly residential, most Tugun residents commute outward using cars predominantly at a rate of 92%.
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, some 16% of residents work from home, possibly due to COVID-19 conditions.

-The service frequency across all routes averages 187 trips per day, equating to approximately 54 weekly trips per stop.
+Service frequency averages 187 trips daily across all routes, translating to roughly 54 weekly trips per individual stop.

 Frequently Asked Questions - Transport